-For Chicka Chicka Boom Boom, make your own palm tree and laminate it!
-Slime can be sticky/wet so considering laminating any paper materials you use which also can help for reusing with other kids.
+For Chicka Chicka Boom Boom, make your palm tree and laminate it!
+Slime can be sticky/wet, so consider laminating any paper materials you use, which can also help to reuse with other kids.

 Have your kids search through the alphabet slime to pull out letters to add to the tree.
 You can then go over the letters they found.
 Can they spell their name?

 You can also call out a specific letter for the kiddo to find and show you.

 Alternatively, you can write letters on a sheet (or on the tree) and have them match letters pulled from the slime to the letter written down!

 Best of all, slime adds a playful element that creates an engaging environment for learning and excited kiddo!

 Elmer’s glue slime is super easy to make, and the best part is the versatility of our basic slime recipes.
 Once you learn how to make slime, the themes are endless like this fun Chicka Chicka Boom Boom alphabet letter slime.

 ELMERS CLEAR GLUE SLIME-MAKING TIPS

 The base for our slime recipe uses one of our most basic slime recipes: Elmer’s clear glue, baking soda, and saline solution.

 If you don’t want to use the saline solution slime recipe, test out one of our other basic recipes using liquid starch or borax powder.
 However, the saline recipe is also perfect for UK and Canadian slime makers!